joneavila/dissatisfaction-models/README.md

 Most of the top (first five largest magnitude) features are creakiness, possibly because ...
 The bottom (last five) features are all 'th' and 'tl' relating to ... possibly because ...

+The baseline always predicts 1 for perfectly dissatisfied.
+(Insert table print out with precision values.)

 To run from MATLAB: `>> linearRegression`